-The Township of Selwyn Asset Management Plan includes core municipal infrastructure assets; in accordance with O. Reg 588/17, section 5 - core municipal infrastructure assets are:
+The 2022 Township of Selwyn Asset Management Plan includes core municipal infrastructure assets; in accordance with O. Reg 588/17, core municipal infrastructure assets are:

-- I. Roads and related infrastructure components - II.
-Bridge or culvert (Structures) - III.
-Water asset that relates to the collection, production, treatment, storage, supply or distribution of water - IV.
-Wastewater asset that relates to the collection, transmission, treatment or disposal of wastewater, including any wastewater asset that from time to time manages stormwater - V. Stormwater management asset that relates to the collection, transmission, treatment, retention, infiltration, control or disposal of stormwater
+- I. Roads - II.
+Bridge or culvert - III. water asset that relates to the collection, production, treatment, storage, supply or distribution of water - IV. wastewater asset that relates to the collection, transmission, treatment or disposal of wastewater, including any wastewater asset that from time to time manages stormwater - V. stormwater management asset that relates to the collection, transmission, treatment, retention, infiltration, control or disposal of stormwater